macorobots/roomac_ros/README.md

 Nvidia configuration is recommended, as it has better performance.

-Then to execute fetching bottle run:
+Then to execute fetch bottle run:
 ```
 docker exec roomac_simulation bash -c \
  "source /home/roomac/catkin_ws/devel/setup.bash &&
   rostopic pub /pick_and_bring/goal roomac_msgs/PickAndBringActionGoal {}"
 ```

 And that's it!
-The robot should navigate to the table, pick up the bottle and return to starting position.
+The robot should navigate to the table, pick up the bottle and return to the starting position.
 Please note that the accuracy of this operation isn't 100% and the robot may fail (especially detecting the robot's position in Kinect above table is prone to failure).

 ## Packages